ministryofjustice/security-guidance/docs/long-term-leave.md

 This guidance applies to assets, defined as being laptops, desktops, or mobile phones.

--   A staff member going on any long-term leave may keep their assets while they remain contractually employed by the MoJ, **AND** where the leave is not longer than 12 months in duration.
+-   A staff member going on any long-term leave may keep their assets while they remain contractually employed by the , **AND** where the leave is not longer than 12 months in duration.
 -   Remind your staff member that the Acceptable Usage Policy applies at all times during their leave.
 The policy can be found [here](acceptable-use.md).
 -   Preparation or return from any type of leave may be accompanied by changes in working patterns.
 The Remote Working guidance provides useful advice for anyone who may be working remotely for the first time.
 The policy can be found [here](remote-working.md).